xerolinux/XeroHub/content/posts/pacman-update/index.md

 This command changes the group ownership of your local repository files to `alpm` group, allowing the Pacman’s download user to access them appropriately.

-Additionally, you will need to merge any “.pacnew” files generated during the update.
+Additionally, you will need to merge any `.pacnew` files generated during the update.
 These files contain new default configurations introduced with **Pacman 7.0**.
 Merging them ensures you’re using the latest settings and helps prevent potential conflicts.

 Now, I have written a simple command that will do that quickly and efficiantly, while enabling some hidden features if you haven't enabled them yet.